khaors/geocompr/main.md

 1. Use the derived terrain attributs rasters in combination with a GLM to make a spatial prediction map similar to Figure \@ref(fig:lsl-susc).
 1. Compute a 100-repeated 5-fold non-spatial cross-validation and spatial CV based on the GLM learner and compare the AUROC values from both resampling strategies with the help of boxplots (see Figure \@ref(fig:boxplot-cv)).
 Hint: You need to specify a non-spatial task and a non-spatial resampling strategy.
+Before running the spatial cross-validation for both tasks set a seed to make sure that both use the same partitions which in turn guarantees comparability.
 1. Model landslide susceptibility using a quadratic discriminant analysis [QDA, @james_introduction_2013].
 Assess the predictive performance (AUROC) of the QDA.
 What is the a difference between the spatially cross-validated mean AUROC value of the QDA and the GLM?
+Hint: Before running the spatial cross-validation for both learners set a seed to make sure that both use the same partitions which in turn guarantees comparability.

 <!--
 hyperparameter tuning: